Drakkar-Software/OctoBot/docs/source/pages/Simulator.rst

 Simulator
 =========

 OctoBot can be used in a simulation mode.
-In this mode, whether there is a real trading mode enabled or not, OctoBot will simulate trades using the exact same data as with the real trading mode.
-Real traders and trader_simulators are idependant.
+In this mode, OctoBot will simulate trades using the exact same process as with the real trading mode.

 .. image:: https://raw.githubusercontent.com/Drakkar-Software/OctoBot/assets/wiki_resources/trading.jpg